jhancock532/blog/_posts/2021-03-01-learning-plan-network-practices.md

 Having researched fingerprinting, I find that there are many solutions online, but only one major open-source option: fingerprint.js.
 This site offers 60% idenitification accuracy for its free tier, so I am tempted to copy the fingerprinting code from other research sites to get a higher accuracy.

-[A good website to steal fingerprinting code from perhaps?](https://amiunique.org/fp) - After looking at the code, there was too much noise.
+**Am I Unique?** - [A good website to steal fingerprinting code from perhaps?](https://amiunique.org/fp) - After looking at the code, there was too much noise.
 I have decided to use a less effective method, it will probably be good enough to distinguish users.

-[Another open source fingerprinting repository, browser fingerprint](https://github.com/actionhero/browser_fingerprint) - Sadly, this tool doesn't provide canvas fingerprinting.
+**Browser Fingerprint** - [Another open source fingerprinting repository](https://github.com/actionhero/browser_fingerprint) - Sadly, this tool doesn't provide canvas fingerprinting.
 This is a shame because font data contains a lot of unique information.

 Although I am sad to use a library that is not truely open source, I will use fingerprint.js for this project.